moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 ### Information to be provided to Analytical Platform

-To use the Ingestion feature on the Analytical Platform, users must provide the following information to the team via the approved process:
+To use the Ingestion feature, data owners must provide the following information to the team via the approved process:

 - User: First and Last name
 - The IP address from which the user will be accessing the service i.e. their public IP address.